ClearSpring Pharmacy Horizontal Logo

 How to Get Birth Control Through a Pharmacy

-Interested patients in Colorado who are at least 18 years old can fill out a self-screening risk assessment questionnaire here to find out if hormonal contraceptives are right for them.
+Interested patients in Colorado who are at least 18 years old can fill out a self-screening risk assessment questionnaire here to determine if hormonal contraceptives suit them.
 After filling out the questionnaire, a few steps will be taken:

-1. A pharmacist will go over the questionnaire with the patient, measure their blood pressure, and review their health history and current medications for risk factors.
+- A pharmacist will review the questionnaire with the patient, measure their blood pressure, and check their health history and current medications for risk factors.

 Can Pharmacists Prescribe Birth Control?